BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 * remove(): Recives an index or an instance of a MultiLinePoint and removes it
 * getAt(): Recives an index of a MultiLinePoint and returns its instance.
 If no MultiPoint exists in that index - a new one is created

-Here are the properties you can define:
+Here are the properties you can define in MultiLine:

 Property|Type|Default|Comments
 --------|----|-------|--------